gh-cli-for-education/gh-education/docs/src/practicas/hello-compiler.md

 You have also to fix the ambiguity for phrases like `2&3&4` and `3@4@5` favouring a left associativity interpretation, i.e. preferring `(2&3)&4` to `2&(3&4)` and `(3@4)@5` to `3@(4@5)`.

+### Breaking Ambiguity in Jison/Eyapp/Yacc/Bison et al. using token precedence

+These is a simplified version of the rules to resolve conflicts and ambiguities in a Yacc-like parser generator:

 1. La precedencia de los tokens se hace en la cabecera del program Jison; esto es: antes del primer `%%`
-2. Los tokens declarados en la misma línea mediante una declaración `%left`o `%right` tienen igual precedencia e igual asociatividad.
+2. Los tokens declarados en la misma línea mediante una declaración `%left` o `%right` tienen igual precedencia e igual asociatividad.
 3. La precedencia es mayor cuanto mas abajo su posición en el texto